lupyuen/pinephone-nuttx-usb/README.md

 | Pin Name | Pin No. | I/O | Description | DC Characteristics | Comment
 |----------|---------|-----|-------------|--------------------|--------
 | STATUS | 61 | OD | Indicate the module operating status. | The drive current should be less than 0.9 mA | An external pull-up resistor is required.
 If unused, keep it open.

+-   When PWRKEY is pulled Low, STATUS goes High for ≥2.5 s, then STATUS goes Low

+    (EG25-G HW Guide, Page 41)

 __Main UART Interface__